XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 ### 💵 Methods

-We need to create the six methods mentioned in [📰 About XRC20 Tokens](how-to-create-and-deploy-an-xrc20-token-using-remix.md#-about-xrc20-tokens) (`totalSupply`, `balanceOf`, `allowance`, `transfer`, `approve` and `transferFrom`) and a `constructor` that is a function called only once when the contract is deployed, where we can parse as arguments information such as the token name, decimals and/or initial token supply:
+We need to create the six methods mentioned in [📰 About XRC20 Tokens](how-to-create-and-deploy-an-xrc20-token-using-remix.md#-about-xrc20-tokens) (`totalSupply`, `balanceOf`, `allowance`, `transfer`, `approve` and `transferFrom`) and a `constructor`, which is a function called only once when the contract is deployed.
+It can attach information such as the token name, decimals and/or initial token supply:

 ```solidity
 // SPDX-License-Identifier: MIT